grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 Retrieves the reference value at the specified index from the given `WasmArrayRef` as a `WasmRef`.

-NOTE: This function may throw a runtime error if the provided index is out of bounds.
+NOTE: This function will throw a runtime error if the provided index is out of bounds.
-NOTE: This function may throw a runtime error if the array is not an array of reference types.
+NOTE: This function will throw a runtime error if the array is not an array of reference types.

 Parameters: